thavlik/machine-learning-portfolio/experiments/deeplesion/README.md

         return bbox
 ```

-This effectively limits the influence of the distribution and favors the central value with lower values of `kappa`.
+This effectively limits the influence of the distribution and favors the central value with lower values of `kappa`, making it increasingly similar to the direct approach.

 ## TODO
 - Improve visualization